jsautret/genapid/README.md

 ## Examples

-### Receive Github Webhook and send Pushbullet notification
+### Github Webhooks and Pushbullet notifications

-The examples shows how to receive a Webhook event, mirrors repositories and call an external API or use Google Home to get a voice notification:
+The examples shows how to receive a Webhook event from Github, mirrors repositories and call an external API or use Google Home to get a voice notification:
 [examples/github/](examples/github/)